HMRC New Starter Checklist Explained for Employers

 Ace it with PayFit! 🤝

 Whenever you have a new starter, our software prompts you for the information required for the starter checklist.
-Your input is then automatically shared with HMRC during your next pay run via your Full Payment Submission (FPS).
+Your input is then automatically and securely shared online with HMRC during your next pay run via your Full Payment Submission (FPS).

 Do foreign workers pay National Insurance in the UK?